google/certificate-transparency/docs/SCTValidation.md

 **precertificate**.

-This is conceptually just the final certificate without the embedded SCT list, but there's a technical difficulty: CAs are supposed to ensure that certificates have a serial number that is unique for a given issuing key.
-If a CA signed the same certificate both with and without the embedded SCT list, this would be in violation of this rule &ndash; there would be two different certificates that shared the same issuer and serial number.
+This is conceptually just the final certificate without the embedded SCT list, but there's a technical difficulty: CAs are supposed to ensure that valid certificates have a serial number that is unique for a given issuing key.
+If a CA signed the same certificate both with and without the embedded SCT list, some felt that this might be in violation of this rule &ndash; there would be two different valid certificates that shared the same issuer and serial number.

 Precertificates take advantage of the weasel word "valid" in the previous
 description: the precertificate version of the certificate (which the CA signs